kpurdon/waybacklapse/README.md

 ## Getting Started

 * Have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) working.

+### Quick Method

+Requires Python3 on your system.

+* `pip install invoke` or `conda install invoke`
+* `invoke runner` which will build/start the docker container and run the command-line application.
+Output will be generated in ./output.

+### Detailed Method

 * Build the image: `docker-compose build`
+* Start the container: `docker-compose up`

 To generate a GIF in ./output run: `docker-compose run wayback python3 /usr/src/app/waybacklapse.py`.
 You will be prompted for inputs.
 If you want to specify these values (not answering prompts) you can use the flag options shown by `--help`.